Health Screening for Men: Why and When You Should Go to the DoctorEn Español (Spanish Version)

 There are four ways to screen for cancer, and more commonly, precancerous polyps, on the inside wall of the rectum and colon.

-According to the American Cancer Society (ACS), beginning at age 50, men should follow one of these preferred testing schedules:
+According to the American Cancer Society (ACS), beginning at age 50, men of average risk should follow one of these preferred testing schedules:

 Another option for men who are unwilling or unable to have the above tests is having the stool checked yearly for signs of cancer.